andrew-geeks/smooth-track/README.md

 Latest version: 2.0
 # Now with multiple tracking!!!
 Chrome driver has been depreciated, therefore we have started using FireFox driver in version 2.1!
-Please have the latest update of FireFox
+Please have the latest update of FireFox!

 Libraries used: Selenium,Tkinter,sqlite.

 The application tracks shipments of almost all carriers like aramex,dhl,fedex,ups and many more...